zenphantom/ml-git/docs/mlgit_commands.md

 This ml-git command will basically try to:

-* Detects any chunk/blob lacking in a remote store for a specific ML artefact version
+* Detects any chunk/blob lacking in a remote storage for a specific ML artefact version
 * Repair - if possible - by uploading lacking chunks/blobs
 * In paranoid mode, verifies the content of all the blobs